TenaCity23/c_programming/README.md

 * [Digit Counting](https://github.com/TenaCity23/c_programming/blob/main/main_projects/digit_occurances.c): The user enters a line of numbers and the program will display the numbers that were repeated.

+### Other Projects
+Some other miscellaneous projects I've completed could be found in the [other_projects](https://github.com/TenaCity23/c_programming/tree/main/other_projects) folder.
+These are often project exercises I completed for fun!